hesamsaeedi55/iOS-Ecommerce-App/README.md

   - keeps user logged in after Login by saving user's token
 - A Sample of Code Files of the App
   - Swift Code : Model Structure of Products -> Turning Data into Repositories
+- A Sample of Database Output of Products With Pagination